 7. Flap Pocket

-Double flap pockets are particularly popular in casual shirt styles.
-Double flap pockets are same size pockets on both sides of the chest.
+Double flap pockets are trendy in casual shirt styles.
+Double flap pockets are the same size on both sides of the chest.

 8. Hacking Pocket